Consumer Medicine Information

 Rotate the injection sites within an area.

 You should not use any site more than one time a week.
 Choose a different site for

 each injection.
 This will reduce the likelihood of irritation, pain or loss of fatty

 tissue (lipoatrophy) at the site of injection.

 Marking a calendar will help you keep track of the sites you have used each week.

 Giving Yourself the Injection

-1. Remove the syringe from its protective blister by peeling back the paper label.
+1. Remove the syringe from its protective blister by peeling back the blister foil.